Auto parts maker Marelli, unions agree measures to enable return to work

 Measures agreed with Marelli include the sanitisation of premises, providing masks to workers, temperature testing, allowing a distance of at least one metre among workers and procedures to avoid large gatherings in canteens or changing rooms, the FIM, FIOM, UILM, FISMIC, UGLM and AQCFR unions said in a joint statement.

-Italian-based Marelli, which combines former Fiat Chrysler unit Magneti Marelli and Japan’s Calsonic Kansei, is controlled by U.S. investment firm KKR.
-Its clients include top carmakers Volkswagen, PSA and Fiat Chrysler.
-(Reporting by Giulio Piovaccari; editing by David Evans)
+Italian-based Marelli, which combines former Fiat Chrysler (FCHA.MI) unit Magneti Marelli and Japan’s Calsonic Kansei, is controlled by U.S. investment firm KKR (KKR.N).
+Its clients include top carmakers Volkswagen (VOWG_p.DE), PSA (PEUP.PA) and Fiat Chrysler.